Ash9719/ElarchiGO-Arduino-Kit/README.md

 2.  **Open a Project Sketch:**
     * Navigate into the unzipped folder.
-    * You can click the direct links in the section below, or open the folders manually. *Note: Projects using two Arduinos will have separate sub-folders for the Transmitter and Receiver.*
+    * You can click the direct links in the section below, or open the folders manually.
     * Double-click the `.ino` file to open it in the Arduino IDE.

 3.  **Upload to Arduino:**